awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancer-getting-started.md

 1. For **Name**, type a name for your load balancer\.

-   The name of your Application Load Balancer must be unique within your set of Application Load Balancers and Network Load Balancers for the region, can have a maximum of 32 characters, can contain only alphanumeric characters and hyphens, and must not begin or end with a hyphen\.
+   The name of your Application Load Balancer must be unique within your set of Application Load Balancers and Network Load Balancers for the region, can have a maximum of 32 characters, can contain only alphanumeric characters and hyphens, must not begin or end with a hyphen, and must not begin with "internal\-"\.

 1. For **Scheme** and **IP address type**, keep the default values\.